guguducken/change-paths-action/README.md

 You can use `/` to ignore the `root` directory.
 If you use it, the action will not output `github.com/user_test/test`.

+You also can use `//` to ignore all directories.

-You alse can use `github.com/user_test/test/src` or `test/src/ut/` or `/test/src/ut` to ignore `github.com/user_test/test/src` directory.
-If you use it, the action will not output `github.com/user_test/test/src.`
+You can use `src/ut` to ignore `github.com/user_test/test/src/ut` directory.
+If you use it, the action will not output `github.com/user_test/test/src/ut`

+If you use `src/ut/`, the action will not output `github.com/user_test/test/src/ut` and all subdirectories.

 `warning`: If the corresponding ignore rule is not set, the subdirectory will still be output.

 For example:

 - The paths of modified files: `github.com/user_test/test`,` github.com/user_test/test/src`,`github.com/user_test/test/src/ut`
-- The ignore rules: `"/,github.com/user_test/test/src"`
+- The ignore rules: `"/,src"`
 - The final output paths: `github.com/user_test/test/src/ut`

 ### Outputs